fieldtrip/website/development/svn.md

 # Accessing the FieldTrip source code through SVN

 The FieldTrip code base used to be managed using the Subversion source code version control system, also known as SVN.
-In February 2016 we switched over to [git](http://git-scm.com) and you can now access the code and contribute on [github](http://github.com/fieldtrip).
+In February 2016 we switched over to [Git](http://git-scm.com) and you can now access the code and contribute on [GitHub](http://github.com/fieldtrip).

-Please see our [github tutorial](/development/git) for details.
+Please see our [GitHub tutorial](/development/git) for details.

 ### Related documentation